MystenLabs/sui/crates/sui-graphql-rpc/docs/examples.md

 ### <a id=196607></a>
 ### With Timestamp Tx Block Live Objects
-####  with timestamp, liveObjectSetDigest, and transaction block data for the latest checkpoint
+####  Latest checkpoint's timestamp, liveObjectSetDigest, and transaction block data

 ><pre>{
 >  checkpoint {